Topological constraints on the electronic band structure of hexagonal lattice in a magnetic field: Discussions and Summary

 The breaking of the translation symmetry corresponds to the breaking of the periodicity of the primitive lattice, e.g., when charge or spin density waves appear in the system or adding stagered potential on the $AA$ or $BB$ sublattice in the MUC.
 With the breaking of $\mathbf{T}_2$ symmetry, the constraints on the Chern number Eq.(\ref{eq:Chern_constraint_1}),(\ref{Chern_constraint_2}), (\ref{eq:constraint_glued_2}) and (\ref{eq:constraint_glued_1}) will no longer be valid.
 The breaking of $\mathbf{T}_2$ will lift the band touchings at $E\neq 0$ for the $\phi=\pi$ case in the hexagonal lattice, but it does not necessarily remove the Dirac points at $E=0$.
 To lift the Dirac band touchings at $E=0$, the sublattice symmetry needs to be broken in the hexagonal lattice.
 To do this, one way is to add diagonal terms in the Hamiltonian matrix in Eq.(\ref{eq:Hamiltonian_k}), e.g., by adding potentials on the $AB$ sublattice or introducing next nearest neighbor hopping.
 Another way is to break the off-diagonal symmetry of the Hamiltonian, e.g., by staggerizing the hopping between the $AB$ sublattice.
 The effects of breaking the sublattice and translation symmetries have been shown in Fig.\ref{fig:sublattice_broken} and Fig.\ref{fig:Translation_Broken}.

+The hexagonal Hofstadter model can be experimentally realized in superlattices with nanometer scale unit cells, such as Moire bilayer graphene\cite{Dean2013}, or graphene on a properly aligned Boron-Nitride substrate\cite{Geim2013, Hunt2013, Spanton2018}.
+In these systems, a suitable commensurate magnetic flux can be reached in a super unit cell under experimentally feasible magnetic field.
+The Hofstadter model can also be simulated by cold atoms in optical lattices shown in Ref.\cite{Bloch2013, Ketterle2013}, or photonic crystals in Ref.\cite{Kraus2012, Lahini2009}.
+Particularly, a recent experiment realized a $\pi$ flux Hofstadter model in square lattice by controlling the higher-orbital degrees of freedom in confined-Mie-resonance photonic crystals~\cite{Huang2025}.
+These systems provide a variety of promising platforms to verify the theoretical results of the hexagonal Hofstadter model in this work.

 In summary, we analyzed how the projective lattice symmetry shapes the electronic band structure of a hexagonal lattice in a magnetic field.
 We demonstrated that at flux $\phi=\pi$, the projective lattice symmetry robustly enforces Dirac points at energies $E\neq 0$, independent of the hopping parameters.
 By contrast, the presence of Dirac points at $E=0$ depends jointly on the hopping parameters and the lattice symmetry.
-When the hopping parameters admit zero-energy solutions of the Hamiltonian, the lattice symmetry can generate either $2q$ or $q$ Dirac points at $E=0$.
+When the hopping parameters admit zero-energy solutions of the Hamiltonian, the sublattice, magnetic translation, and ${\cal C}_2$ rotation symmetry together generate $2q$ Dirac points at $E=0$ in general case.
+By tuning the hopping parameters, the $2q$ Dirac points merge to $q$ semi-Dirac points at the phase transition points from gapless states to gapped states.
 We also examined the topological constraints that the lattice symmetry imposes on the Chern numbers of electronic bands in the hexagonal lattice, addressing both isolated gapped bands and symmetry-enforced band multiplets connected by Dirac-point touchings.
 Finally, we compared these results for the hexagonal lattice with their counterparts in the square lattice, and demonstrated the key similarities and differences between the two systems.